 Seems folks are asking some strange financial retirement questions like how can I ever retire?

-Compared to 15 years ago, folks are downright skeptical about retirement.
+Compared to the past, folks are downright skeptical about retirement.

 In 1996 34% of potential retirees thought they would have enough money today only 16% feel they have enough money to retire.